erenlifetime/erenlifetime/README.md

 # About Me
-hi my name is eren, i am twenty four years old and i still learning the swift language.
-I have been learning Swift for 2 years and I believe that I still have a lot to learn, but I have no work experience.
-I would be happy if you can help me with this
-If you are interested I'll send my CV
+hi my name is eren, i am twenty four years old and i still learning swift. i have been learning Swift for 2 years and I believe that I still have a lot to learn but i have no work experience.
+I would be happy if you can help me about that if you are interested I'll send my CV

  🔭 I’m currently working on Swift/SwiftUI